 The plant consisted of a main testing area containing the rolling road and measuring equipment with a locomotive preparation area / workshop in a lean-to extension on the north side.

 Messrs.
 Willans & Robinson's Victoria Works

 Willans and Robinson's was the first major engineering firm to move to Rugby, opening its works in 1899.
 Their main product was high speed steam engines to drive electric generators both in power stations and ships.
-The development of the steam turbine soon made the engines obsolete and were not used for power stations in Britain after 1914.
+The development of the steam turbine here and elsewhere soon made the engines obsolete and were not used for power stations in Britain after 1914.